-The knowledge he sought was studiously kept from him in his Jewish home; but, when only eleven years old, he left his father's house and went out into the world to gain for himself an education, to choose his religion and his lifework.
+The knowledge he sought was studiously kept from him in his Jewish home; but when only eleven years old, he left his father's house, and went out into the world to gain for himself an education, to choose his religion and his life-work.
 He found a home for a time with kinsmen, but was soon driven from them as an apostate, and alone and penniless he had to make his own way among strangers.
-He went from place to place, studying diligently and maintaining himself by teaching Hebrew.
-Through the influence of a Catholic instructor he was led to accept the Romish faith and formed the purpose of becoming a missionary to his own people.
+He went from place to place, studying diligently, and maintaining himself by teaching Hebrew.
+Through the influence of a Catholic instructor, he was led to accept the Romish faith, and formed the purpose of becoming a missionary to his own people.
 With this object he went, a few years later, to pursue his studies in the College of the Propaganda at Rome.
 Here his habit of independent thought and candid speech brought upon him the imputation of heresy.
-He openly attacked the abuses of the church and urged the necessity of reform.
+He openly attacked the abuses of the church, and urged the necessity of reform.
 Though at first treated with special favor by the papal dignitaries, he was after a time removed from Rome.
 Under the surveillance of the church he went from place to place, until it became evident that he could never be brought to submit to the bondage of Romanism.
-He was declared to be incorrigible and was left at liberty to go where he pleased.
-He now made his way to England and, professing the Protestant faith, united with the English Church.
+He was declared to be incorrigible, and was left at liberty to go where he pleased.
+He now made his way to England, and, professing the Protestant faith, united with the English Church.
 After two years' study he set out, in 1821, upon his mission.

-While Wolff accepted the great truth of Christ's first advent as "a Man of Sorrows, and acquainted with grief," he saw that the prophecies bring to view with equal clearness His second advent with power and glory.
-And while he sought to lead his people to Jesus of Nazareth as the Promised One, and to point them to His first coming in humiliation as a sacrifice for the sins of men, he taught them also of His second coming as a king and deliverer.
+While Wolff accepted the great truth of Christ's first advent as "a man of sorrows, and acquainted with grief," he saw that the prophecies bring to view with equal clearness his second advent with power and glory.
+And while he sought to lead his people to Jesus of Nazareth as the Promised One, and to point them to his first coming in humiliation as a sacrifice for the sins of men, he taught them also of his second coming as a king and deliverer.

-"Jesus of Nazareth, the true Messiah," he said, "whose hands and feet were pierced, who was brought like a lamb to the slaughter, who was the Man of Sorrows and acquainted with grief, who after the scepter was taken from Judah, and the legislative power from between his feet, came the first time; shall come the second time in the clouds of heaven, and with the trump of the Archangel" (Joseph Wolff, Researches and Missionary Labors, page 62) "and shall stand upon the Mount of Olives; and that dominion, once consigned to Adam over the creation, and forfeited by him (Genesis 1:26; 3:17), shall be given to Jesus.
+"Jesus of Nazareth, the true Messiah," he said, "whose hands and feet were pierced, who was brought like a lamb to the slaughter, who was a man of sorrows and acquainted with grief, who after the scepter was taken from Judah, and the legislative power from between his feet, came the first time, shall come the second time in the clouds of heaven, and with the trump of the archangel," and "shall stand upon the Mount of Olives.
+And that dominion once consigned to Adam over the creation and forfeited by him (Genesis 1:26; 3:17) shall be given to Jesus.
 He shall be king over all the earth.
-The groanings and lamentations of the creation shall cease, but songs of praises and thanksgivings shall be heard. ...
-When Jesus comes in the glory of His Father, with the holy angels,... the dead believers shall rise first.
-1 Thessalonians 4:16; 1 Corinthians 15:32.
+The groanings and lamentations of the creation shall cease, but songs of praise and thanksgiving shall be heard."
+"When Jesus comes in the glory of his Father with the holy angels," "the dead believers shall rise first.
+1 Thessalonians 4:16; 1 Corinthians 15:23.
 This is what we Christians call the first resurrection.
-Then the animal kingdom shall change its nature (Isaiah 11:6-9), and be subdued unto Jesus.
+Then the animal kingdom shall change its nature (Isaiah 11:6-9), and shall be subdued unto Jesus.
 Psalm 8.
-Universal peace shall prevail."-Journal of the Rev. Joseph Wolff, pages 378, 379.
-"The Lord again shall look down upon the earth, and say, 'Behold, it is very good.""-Ibid., page 294.
+Universal peace shall prevail."
+"The Lord again shall look down upon the earth, and say, 'Behold, it is very good.'"